 Some of the main benefits of gelatin:

-- Both proline and glycine and very Liver-protective (aids in Phase 2 Liver detoxification), increasing albumin and halting oxidative damage.
+- Both glycine and proline (another amino acid that gelatin is rich in) are very Liver-protective (aids in Phase 2 Liver detoxification), increasing albumin and halting oxidative damage.

-- Used as a major source of dietary protein, it’s an easy way to restrict the amino acids associated with premature ageing – and also note that Cellulite is actually just a collagen deficiency.
-(Dr. Catherine Shanahan)
+- Used as a major source of dietary protein, it’s an easy way to restrict the amino acids associated with premature ageing.

-- Restriction of cystein and glycine (through a diet that emphasises things like broth, stew and additional gelatin) produces a greater extension of lifespan tan achieved in most studies of total caloric restriction.
+- Restricting dietary cysteine, while increasing dietary glycine (through a diet that emphasises things like broth, stew and additional gelatin) produces a greater extension of lifespan than achieved in most studies of total caloric restriction.

 - Hormonally, glycine opposes estrogen and favours progesterone sparing (a very good thing).